What Is Metal 3D Printing?

 The general tolerance for metal 3D printing is +/- 0.5mm.
 However, it is significantly dependent on the geometry of the part being printed.
 Check out more guidelines to follow when designing for metal 3D printing.

 3D rapid prototypes can be made in a variety of ways, each with its own unique characteristics and benefits.
-In this guide, our industry-leading metal 3D printing service team discusses the top 7 methods for making 3D prototypes: stereolithography (SLA), selective laser sintering (SLS), fusion deposition modeling (FDM), selective laser melting (SLM), laminated object manufacturing, digital lighting processing and binder jetting.
+In this guide, our team discusses the top 7 methods for making 3D prototypes: stereolithography (SLA), selective laser sintering (SLS), fusion deposition modeling (FDM), selective laser melting (SLM), laminated object manufacturing, digital lighting processing and binder jetting.
 Read more…

 One of the most common misconceptions in the world of 3D printing is that the same CAD design can be used for either plastic or metal.
 This is not true.
 Metal and plastic have different properties, and the design process for each material varies in a number of ways.
 In this guide, we dive into the design differences between plastic and metal 3D printing to help you get a better understanding of each process.
 Read more…

 With 3D metal printing, you can create an endless array of designs for applications ranging from the aerospace field to the medical profession.
 To ensure that your 3D metal printing project is a success, it’s important to adhere to certain engineering and design rules.
-From the beginning, it’s important to optimize your part for additive manufacturing and optimize your design for the machine you’re using.
-From there, you must use an appropriate wall thickness, create correct gap sizes, and design bridges suitable for metal 3D printing.
-In this guide, our metal 3D printing service providers discuss these design tips and more to help you get the most out of your next 3D metal printing project.
+In this guide, find design tips and more to help you get the most out of your next 3D metal printing project.
 Read more…

 New-York-based jewelry designer and goldsmith Veronica Nunes takes inspiration from nature and architecture to create flattering pieces for her jewelry brand VNunes.
 When she came to us to make her creations come to life, we used our metal 3D printing service to input her intricate designs and output meticulously-shaped finished products.
 We worked closely with Veronica to fine-tune her designs for maximum aesthetic appeal and structural integrity, focusing on several specific areas, including wire detailing, blade detailing, overhang, and moving parts.
 Read our case study to learn more.